Foundation

 Solar Flare Campaign

-The launch is to take place during solar maximum—the period of the roughly 11-year solar cycle during which more flare activity occurs.
-Though sounding rockets historically launch from White Sands, the solar flare campaign requires a more flexible launch schedule than the busy New Mexico missile range can allow.
-At Poker Flat, FOXSI-4 will be able to stand ready on the launch pad with Hi-C FLARE and SNIFS for two weeks, waiting for the perfect opportunity to capture a flare.
+The launch took place during solar maximum—the phase of the roughly 11-year solar cycle during which major flare activity occurs.
+Though sounding rockets historically launch from White Sands, the solar flare campaign required a more flexible launch schedule than the busy New Mexico missile range could allow.
+Instead, the flare campaign occurred at the Poker Flat Research Range - a launch facility near Fairbanks owned by the University of Alaska.
+At this facility, the twin rockets were able to stand ready on neighboring launch pads for several days until the perfect flare occurred.

 Read the full solar flare campaign concept